FullStackForger/redux-worker/README.md

 ## Motivation

-I have been working on a web-app with pretty complex business logic blocking main process.
-Most of which is encapsulated in redux middleware.
-I wanted to moving some of it into a worker and only auto propagate changes back to a client store via thin transport layer.
-That is done by dispatching event-actions with required change deltas that then are reduced into client store.
+Working on a redux web-app with pretty complex business encapsulated in middleware or complex reducers (code smell) can often lead to blocking of the main process.
+It can be mitigated by moving expensive computation into the web-worker (or shared worker), running copy of the store and auto propagating changes back to a client store via thin transport layer.

-The catch is allowing possible shape differences between the client and the worker store, which excludes possibility of using library like [redux-in-worker](https://www.npmjs.com/package/redux-in-worker), which propagates store deltas keeping both store in synchronized state which is not the case here.

-It is also an attempt of setting up typescript dev server running with module type (\*CommonJS) different to one used while compiling client typescript code (ESM).

-\*) node 16.x (latest as of right now) doesn't support ESM yet outside of experimental mode.
+There are existing tools like [redux-in-worker](https://www.npmjs.com/package/redux-in-worker) allowing store synchronization between with update deltas.
+While it has been design for redux it was also design for synching identical stores.

+Alternatively, there is [neomjs](https://github.com/neomjs/neo) - framework for creating multi-process apps with use of modern ES modules (.mjs) and while it tackles a lot of complexities it for a bit different purpose.

+Splitting application into different layers ([n-tier](https://en.wikipedia.org/wiki/Multitier_architecture) architecture) is not a new concept.
+Layers can share the shape of the data which improves code reusability and potentially reduces overall size of the final bundle.
+However, enforcing same state on all of the layers might not be the best idea.

+That's where redux as a predictable state container comes to play.
+Described architecture is easily achievable with use of reducers and transport actions used to synchronize state between different layers.
+Such actions could carry change deltas as their payload which then can be simply reduced into appropriate store during action consumption.

 ## Features

 [+] build configuration with webpack 5x
 [+] client/worker transport wrapper
-[+] common sharable chunks reusable by the client and the worker [+] typescript setup for the client with esm module [-] usage of redux devtools for easier tracking
+[+] common sharable chunks reusable by the client and the worker [+] chunks are grouped into app, app-worker, vendor, shared [+] typescript setup for the client with esm module [+] utilizing webpack-dll plugin for improved performance [-] redux devtools plugin for ease of debugging
-[-] typescript setup for the back-end with commonjs module [-] server created with express.js
-[-] server run with ts-node
-[-] server auto reload with nodemon